NEU-DSG/dailp-encoding/doc/user-testing.md

 ## Tasks

+I'm going to read you a set of short tasks one at a time that I would like you to complete.
+I will interfer minimally, so just keep trying unless you get really stuck.
+This is not a test of you or your abilities, but rather a test of our interface.

+Here is the link to the site: https://deploy-preview-76--dailp.netlify.app/

-1. Read a Cherokee manuscript that you are curious about.
+1. Find one Cherokee document that you are curious about.
+2. Read through the translation.
-2. Figure out how to pronounce a Cherokee word that you see.
+3. Take a stab at pronouncing a Cherokee word that you see.
-3. Figure out the root of another long word that you see.
+4. Figure out the root of another long word that you see.
-4. Find the word you're looking at in the original manuscript image.
+5. Find the word you're looking at in the original image.

+## Post-test Survey

+1. What was your initial impression of the site?
+   Did that change as you browsed?
+2. Was any part of your experience confusing or frustrating?
+3. Did you understand the document that you read?
+4. Did any of my introduction or task descriptions feel misleading after using the interface?

 ## Overall Approach